cobibean/delphi/src/app/features/nft/README.md

 - `NFTAttributes`: Display of NFT traits and properties
 - `NFTCarousel`: Carousel display of multiple NFTs
 - `ListingOptionsModal`: Interface for creating NFT listings
+- `MintCard`: Interface for minting NFTs from collections
+- `HomepageMintCard`: Client-side minting component for homepage integration

 ## Key Hooks